Table of Contents

 - 1/2 cup high proof Chinese liquor

-- 2 lb vegetables - daikon radish, carrot, long beans, daikon radish leaves, cucumbers are all good candidates
+- 2 lb vegetables - daikon radish leaves, long beans, carrots, etc.

 Instructions

-- Wash the pickle jar or container and air dry.
+- Wash the pickle jar or canning jars and air dry.
 Soak a small piece of clean paper towel with the Chinese liquor and use it to wipe clean the inside of the jar.

 - Add the water, salt, cinnamon, star anise, bay leaves, and Sichuan pepper into a large stockpot and bring it to a boil, stir until the salt is dissolved.
 Bring it to a simmer and simmer for 5 minutes.